martindsouza/docker-oracle-setup/README.md

 ### Docker Images

-Two images are required to get the setup working.
-One for Oracle and one for ORDS.
+Two images are required to get the setup working: Oracle and ORDS.

 #### Get Oracle Image